elementary/actions/release/README.md

 This image is intended for use with elementary debian projects.
 There are a few requirements before getting started:

   1. The project needs to have a deb-packaging branch with the necessary debian packaging for the project.
-Docs: [debian control](https://elementary.io/docs/code/getting-started#debian-control)
   2. The project needs release information in an `appdata.xml` file.
 Docs: [appdata](https://elementary.io/docs/code/getting-started#appdata)

 ### Environment Variables